Tax season in Singapore is here! Did you know that you’re entitled to a range of parenting and family discounts such as the parenthood tax rebate?

 Who qualifies: Anyone who is a Singapore tax resident that is married, divorced, or widowed in the relevant year, with a child who is a Singapore citizen at the time of birth (or within 12 months thereafter).
-NB: There are other qualifiers if a child is adopted or parents become married subsequent to a child’s birth but register them before turning 6.
+NB: There are other qualifiers if a child is adopted or parents become married subsequent to a child’s birth but register them before turning six.
 Click here for a simple eligibility tool.

-- Are married and live together
+- married and live together;

 With an intention to reward families with children who are Singapore citizens, and encourage women to remain in the workforce after having children, the WMCR enables women to claim 15- 25% off their earned income (with an income relief cap of $80,000).

-How much money do you save?
-A woman can claim 15% of her income against her first child, 20% of earned income against her second child, and 25% of her income for a third (or fourth, or fifth, etc.) child.
+How much money you save: A woman can claim 15% of her income against her first child, 20% of earned income against her second child, and 25% of her income for a third (or fourth, or fifth, etc.) child.
 The total claim is capped at 100% of the mother’s earned income, with a total personal income relief cap of $80,000.
 WMCR can be combined with Qualifying Child/Handicapped Child Relief (see below), but the total cap is $50,000 per child.

-This basic deduction gives families a standard credit per child in the household;
+This basic deduction gives families a standard credit per child in the household.

 Do your parents or in-laws help look after your kiddos?
 GCR is given to working mothers whose parents, grandparents, parents-in-law or grandparents-in-laws (including those of ex-spouses) take care of their children.

 Who qualifies: The GCR applies to a working mother who is married, divorced or widowed.
-She must be living in Singapore with at least one child who is a Singapore citizen aged 12 or younger as of 2018 (if a child is handicapped the age restriction does not apply).
+She must be living in Singapore with at least one child who is a Singapore citizen aged 12 or younger as of 2021 (if a child is handicapped the age restriction does not apply).

-Filing for the Year of Assessment 2020 begins on 1 March 2020, with an e-filing deadline of 18 April.
+Filing for the Year of Assessment 2022 begins on 1 March 2022, with an e-filing deadline of 18 April 2022.
 Click here to get further details and information from IRAS.